 How Do You Bake With Whole Wheat Flour?

-Let me say though, if you are used to whole wheat flours, and want to go 100% on this recipe, it is set up for it!
+- Let me say though, that if you are used to whole wheat flours, and want to go 100% on this recipe, it is set up for it!

-Another thing to know is not to over mix.
-Overmixing, in the case of cookies, cakes, etc. will make your baked good tough.
+- Another thing to know is not to overmix.
+Overmixing, in the case of cookies, cakes, etc. will make your baked goods tough.
 This is really important when you are using whole wheat flour.

 Making The Snickerdoodle Dough Ahead Of Time